- Contact Us

 While security is provided at the New Products Showcase, SEMA and Show Management cannot accept any responsibility for entries.
 By completing the entry form, you expressly waive and release SEMA and Show Management, their respective directors, officers, employees, agents and/or servants from and against any and all liability for damage, destruction or loss of the entry submitted to the New Products Showcase or any consequential loss or damage whatsoever.

 Freeman will handle all labor for New Products.
 If your product requires a cart or labor for check-in, complete the Labor Order form located in your Online Exhibitor Services Manual.
-Carts will be provided during check-out on Friday, November 7 until 8 p.m.
+Carts and labor will be available during check-out on Friday, November 4 until 8 p.m.

 Installation and the cost of electricity are the exhibitor's responsibility.
 Contact Freeman at 702/579-1700 to arrange service.